 When you’re ready to get serious about managing Amaya, PolicyPak is ready for you.

 Lockdown Amaya video Transcript

-Hi, this is Jeremy Moskowitz, Group Policy MVP and Founder of PolicyPak Software.
+Hi, this is Jeremy Moskowitz, former Group Policy MVP and Founder of PolicyPak Software.
 In this video, we’re going to learn how to configure the web authoring tool, Amaya, using PolicyPak.